-To address potential reverse causality and to clarify the direction of causality - from income growth expectations to inflation expectations and/or from inflation expectations to income growth expectations - we introduced an experimental component to the survey.
-In February 2022, we asked two additional questions intended to capture posterior beliefs after an information treatment.
+To address potential reverse causality and to clarify the direction of causality - from income growth expectations to inflation expectations and/or from inflation expectations to income growth expectations - we introduced an experimental component to the survey via a randomized controlled trial (RCT).
+In a second stage survey in March 2022, we added an information treatment and then asked two additional questions intended to capture posterior beliefs.
 While not repeating the precise wording of the two initial questions described above to avoid confusing respondents, the two additional questions are similar and aim to capture comparable information.